Trump Lands In U.K. For State Visit, And Insults London's Mayor

 Accompanying the president was an entourage that included his daughter and adviser Ivanka Trump and her husband, the senior adviser Jared Kushner, along with Treasury Secretary Steven Mnuchin, presidential counselor Kellyanne Conway and immigration adviser Stephen Miller.

-The Trumps will spend the day at Buckingham Palace, eating lunch with the queen and having tea with Prince Charles and Camilla, the Duchess of Cornwall.
+The Trumps will spend much of the day at Buckingham Palace, eating lunch with the queen and having tea with Prince Charles and Camilla, the Duchess of Cornwall.
 A state banquet will follow, around 7:40 p.m. local time.

 Much like last summer, Trump's visit comes as the U.K. struggles to find a way to exit the European Union.
-And on Tuesday, he'll meet with Prime Minister Theresa May, who will leave office this month after failing to reach a deal that was politically palatable in both the U.K. and the EU.
+And on Tuesday, he will meet with Prime Minister Theresa May, who will leave office this month after failing to reach a deal that was politically palatable in both the U.K. and the EU.

 On Wednesday, the Trumps will take part in a D-Day ceremony in Portsmouth, England.
 From there, they are scheduled to make a stop in Ireland before flying to France for a brief visit with French President Emmanuel Macron.